BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 BL2 Better Loot Mod by Apocalyptech
 ===================================

-**WARNING:** This mod has not been tested/updated with UCP 4.1 yet, and there's probably at least some boss drops which won't work properly with UCP 4.1.  *Probably* whatever problems there are will be pretty minor, but right now UCP 4.1 is unsupported with this.

 This mod aims to make loot in Borderlands 2 "better" in general.
 It's essentially a cheat mod, intended for those BL2 players like myself who tend to play in Normal most of the time, dislike grinding, get bored easily